GiorgosNikitopoulos/Mine_Vulnerable_Code/README.md

 - This script requires the csv of github links parse_nvd.py created.

 The github links mined by parse_nvd.py contain pulls which contain many commits.
 This script flattens the pulls into commits.
+## get_files.py
+- This script requires a files/ directory.
+Create the files/ directory with the command
+    ```
+    mkdir files
+    ```
+- This script requires the csv of github links clean_pulls.py created. (named commits.list)

+The get_files.py script creates a file_names.list file containing the file names of each file downloaded.
+The files downloaded end up on the files/ directory.
+They have the format of <good_or_bad>_<Vulnerability_ID>_<File_ID>